SamoraMabuya/Fit-Running-App/Readme.md

 ---

 ## Motivation
 I love using fitness apps.
-Being my first application, I wanted to create something that was more just just simple, to help me learn android development.

 Since I use running apps, I decided to make my own, to know the process and execution that goes into making the running apps I love to use.

 ---
 ## Features